 School is out.
-You’ve wrapped up your trigonometry final, written all there is to write about the Alphas, Betas, Epsilons & Omegas (Which one does not belong?
-This is a test.) from Brave New World, and for many of you, you are gearing up to procrastinate the 800 pages worth of APUSH summer reading you’ve been assigned.
-(I’ve been there, you’ll make it through someway, somehow.)
+You’ve wrapped up your trigonometry final, written all there is to write about the Alphas, Betas, Epsilons and Omegas-which one does not belong?
+This is a test-from Brave New World, and for many of you, you are gearing up to procrastinate the 800 pages worth of APUSH summer reading you’ve been assigned.
+(I’ve been there, you’ll make it through.)
 Now there is finally enough space in your brain to start thinking about the college application process, which includes touring a myriad of different campuses.
-The Tufts Admissions office, like all schools across the country, is bustling with visitors during the summer months.
-We offer three information sessions a day to accommodate your schedule, followed by a comprehensive tour of campus.
+The Tufts Admissions office is bustling with visitors during the summer months.
+We offer three information sessions a day, followed by a comprehensive tour of campus.
 But as hard as we may try to make your summer visit as authentic as possible, there is one thing we cannot provide: real, live Tufts students.
 In my opinion, speaking with current students is the most valuable resource for getting a true sense of fit.
 Unfortunately, they are off partaking in impressive internships, traveling to cool places, and more generally, enjoying their hard-earned time off.
 Here are some tips for how to make the most of your summer visit at Tufts when there are no Jumbos around to spend it with:

 Take Advantage of Your Time with Your Tour Guide: